-In this case let's consider a pair of fermionic spinons $f_{1,2}$ connected by a solid black string, and another pair of visons $v_{1,2}$ connected by a dashed black string as depicted in FIG. \ref{fig:reflection square}.
+In this case we consider a pair of fermionic spinons $f_{1,2}$ connected by a solid black string, and another pair of visons $v_{1,2}$ connected by a dashed black string as depicted in FIG. \ref{fig:reflection square}.
 We assume all these anyons lie on the reflection axis so that they are symmetric under reflection operation $R$.
-We'll reveal the nontrivial fusion rule of PSGs associated with reflection square operation $R^2$, by studying the reflection quantum number of these anyons.
-A key ingredient our discussion is that we also require the pair of fermionic spinons $f_{1,2}$ (and visons $v_{1,2}$) to be related by translation $T_a$, as shown in FIG. \ref{fig:reflection square}.
-This guarantees two anyons (of the same species) in a pair share the same symmetry quantum numbers.
+We'll reveal the nontrivial twist factor $\Omega_{f,v}^b(R,R)=-1$ associated with two reflection operations $R^2=\bse$, by studying the reflection quantum number carried by these anyons.
+A key ingredient of our discussions is that the pair of fermionic spinons $f_{1,2}$ (and visons $v_{1,2}$) must be related by translation $T_a$, as shown in FIG. \ref{fig:reflection square}.
+This guarantees two anyons of the same species share the same symmetry quantum number.